AP English Language and Composition — Strategy & Practice Drills

 1. Purpose First, Content Second

-On almost every question, your first task is to identify what the writer is trying to accomplish — not just what they’re saying.
+On almost every question, your first task is to identify what the writer is trying to accomplish, going beyond what they’re literally saying.
 A passage about climate change and a passage about library funding can make the same rhetorical moves: building credibility, making a concession before a rebuttal, using a concrete example to illustrate an abstract claim, ending with a call to action.
 Recognizing those moves is the skill the exam tests.

 2. Know the Four Big Ideas Cold

 Every AP Lang MCQ practice question connects to one of four areas: Rhetorical Situation, Claims and Evidence, Reasoning and Organization, or Style.
 Knowing which area a question is testing helps you know what kind of answer to look for.
-A Style question is asking about diction, syntax, tone, or figurative language — not about argument structure.
-A Reasoning and Organization question is asking about how the argument is built — not about word choice.
-This categorization sounds simple, but applying it consistently reduces errors significantly.
+A Style question is asking about diction, syntax, tone, or figurative language; a Reasoning and Organization question is asking about how the argument is built.
+The two have different focuses, and answers that fit one don’t fit the other.
+Sorting questions this way sounds basic, but doing it on every question is what separates good scores from great ones.

 3. On Writing Questions, Diagnose Before You Revise

-Before looking at revision options, identify what’s wrong (or weak) about the original sentence.
-Is it too vague?
-Does it lack a transition?
-Is the claim unsupported?
-Does the tone not fit the audience?
+Before looking at revision options, identify what’s wrong (or weak) about the original sentence: vagueness, a missing transition, an unsupported claim, or a tone that doesn’t fit the audience.
 Once you’ve diagnosed the problem, you can evaluate each revision against a clear standard: does this fix the problem without introducing a new one?
-Revisions that fix one issue but create another — adding specificity while undermining tone, for example — are almost always wrong.
+Revisions that fix one issue but create another (adding specificity while undermining tone, say) are almost always wrong.

 4. Eliminate with Evidence, Not Instinct

 On hard questions, elimination is your best tool.
-But eliminating based on “this feels off” is not reliable — AP Lang answer choices are designed to feel plausible.
-Instead, eliminate based on specific evidence: this choice misidentifies the audience; this choice attributes a claim to the author that the text does not support; this choice describes a tone that contradicts the passage’s actual register.
-The right answer will be supportable by specific language in the text.
-The wrong answers will fail that test if you hold them to it.
+But eliminating based on “this feels off” isn’t reliable; AP Lang answer choices are designed to feel plausible.
+Eliminate based on specific evidence instead.
+A choice might misidentify the audience, attribute a claim to the author that the text doesn’t support, or describe a tone that contradicts the passage’s actual register.
+Whatever the flaw is, you should be able to name it.
+The right answer is the one whose claims you can point to in the text.
+The other three describe things the text doesn’t actually support.

 How to Use These Drills Effectively